CWE-CAPEC/CWE-Content-Development-Repository/README.md

 # Guidelines for New Content Suggestions

-When organizations or individuals wish to submit new content for CWE, the CWE Program suggests using the official [CWE Content Web Submission Form](https://cwesubmission.mitre.org/) to start the process.
+When organizations or individuals wish to suggest new content for CWE, they should start the process by using the official [CWE Content Web Submission Form](https://cwesubmission.mitre.org/).

-All new content submissions must adhere to the [Terms of Use](https://cwe.mitre.org/about/termsofuse.html).
+<ins>All CWE content submissions must adhere to the</ins> [CWE Terms of Use](https://cwe.mitre.org/about/termsofuse.html).

 The web submission form has five required elements:
-1. Submitter Contact Information
+1. Submitter Contact Information (this will not be shared publicly on the GitHub site)
 2. Submission Details
 3. Related Weaknesses
 4. References